 By the time most people reach the cliff at the end of the canyon, they've stopped taking pictures, stopped talking altogether—they just sit and stare off into the expanse below.

-The particular stand of petroglyphs is labeled "Shamanic Visions or Alien Visitors."
+Some of the materials in Petroglyph Park are of dubious educational value, however.
+One large engraving near the entrance is entirely unlike any of the actual petroglyphs; when I asked archaeologists about it they said they had never laid eyes anything like it.
+"I can honestly say I've never seen an image in rock art that resembled that even closely," Greg Haverstock said.
+"I look at that and I think 1950s sci-fi aliens."The particular stand of petroglyphs is labeled "Shamanic Visions or Alien Visitors."
 The placard in front of it pays lip service to the popular New Age concept—promoted by Erich von Däniken's 1967 bestseller Chariots of the Gods—that many rock art images throughout the world portray aliens who visited earth, planted the seeds of consciousness in primitive humanity, and made possible all the cultural achievements of ancient man.
 This notion has been criticized for minimizing the actual artistic achievements of indigenous people and for simply being shoddy history.
 "That writing as careless as von Däniken's," Carl Sagan wrote in 1976, "whose principal thesis is that our ancestors were dummies, should be so popular is a sober commentary on the credulousness and despair of our times."